Updated: 15th February 2021

-If your company has entered administration, one of the options available if the business is deemed viable, is a Company Voluntary Arrangement (CVA).
+If your company has entered administration, or it is struggling to keep up with repayments to creditors, one of the options available if the business is deemed viable, is a Company Voluntary Arrangement (CVA).
 This would allow the company to continue trading under the control of the existing directorship, and offers protection from further creditor pressure.

 A meeting of unsecured creditors has to be called at least three weeks after the CVA proposal’s distribution.
 This allows creditors to carefully consider their position, and opinion on whether to accept the arrangement.